Vyral/base-template/_posts/2018-09-28-hurricane-florences-flooding-continues.md

 The Intracoastal Waterway usually crests within a week after the storm leaves the area, although this can sometimes take longer.
 The areas surrounding these bodies of water end up flooding because of the higher water levels.

-If you have any questions about the affected areas or how they are affected, please feel free to reach out to me.
+If you have any questions about the affected areas, please feel free to reach out to me.
 I look forward to speaking with you soon.